bit-bandit/toiletpaper/readme.md

 ## Hacking

 `toiletpaper` doesn't use any front-end JavaScript framework.
-It just uses raw HTML, and a basic, bespoke templating language to do all the work for you.
+It just uses HTML, and template literals to do all the work for you.

-The main layout template is located in `layout.js`.
+The main layout templates are located in `layout.ts`.
 You can modify the HTML to your liking from there.

 ## License, & Aknowledgements

 `toiletpaper` is licensed under the hyper-permissive 0BSD license.
 You're free to do with this software, and source code whatever you want, however you want.

-`toiletpaper` takes heavy inspiration from an older `rc` based site generator called `werc`, and actually uses a modified version of its default stylesheet out of the box. `werc`'s license is, to quote directly from its README:
+`toiletpaper` takes heavy inspiration from an older [`rc`](http://doc.cat-v.org/plan_9/4th_edition/papers/rc) based site generator called `werc`, and actually uses a modified version of its default stylesheet out of the box. `werc`'s license is, to quote directly from its README: